Santillanu/Computer-Science-Summer-Work/README.md

         print("Thank you for answering all the questions!
 The quiz has now ended and we are now processing your results...") print("Congratulations, you have received " + str(x) + " points for answering the quiz!") carryon = input("Would you like to restart the word-opposites quiz game?
 If so, please press the letter y on your keyboard: ")

+### Task:
+#### Write a series of step-by-step instructions to reproduce the above shape.

+### Outcome:
+#### In the context of the title – you can see that the flower-shape involves a repetition of thesame “petal” a number of times, about a centralised point.
+Thus, if you knew how to generate a single petal, and to rotate around the same corner, then the task of repeating it a number of times becomes trivial.
+You have recognised a fundamental pattern.
+Pattern recognition isn’t just graphical – it also involves more complicated thinking.
+You did this earlier when you fleshed out the details of an algorithm identifying palindromes.
+When you identify commonalities in experiences, you can extract those patterns allowing you to create a general idea of the problem and how to solve it.
+These concepts also extend to programming “patterns”, its an area called “design patterns”.

+### Response:

+### Task:
+#### A statement is posed: “AI doesn't have to be evil to destroy humanity – if AI has a goal and humanity just happens in the way, it will destroy humanity as a matter of course without even thinking about it, no hard feelings." – Elon Musk On no more than 1 side of A4 – research the statement and evaluate it critically.
+Go beyond the description, analyse any data, look at different perspectives, justify your position and reach a conclusion.
+Page 8 of this guide lists some questions you might want to consider.

+### Outcome:
+#### “I keep six honest serving-men: (they taught me all I knew) their names are What and Where and When and How and Why and Who.” - Kipling Critical thinking is a commitment and disposition to subject all thinking to rigorous critique.
+At this stage, you were able to overcome subjective opinions and respond to a claim using academic rigour that would stand the test of scrutiny.

+### Response: